 Abington – Jefferson Health radiologists have expertise in the full range of women's diagnostic needs including breast imaging, pelvic and reproductive organ ultrasounds and diagnosing osteoporosis using DEXA scan.
-In your time of need, we are here to help.
-Abington is committed to the fight against breast cancer and offers a broad range of diagnostic and interventional women's imaging procedures using state-of-the art techniques and equipment.
+Abington is committed to the fight against breast cancer and offers a broad range of diagnostic and interventional women's imaging procedures using the latest technology.
+Breast tomosynthesis is now available at all locations that provide mammography.

 A low radiation dose x-ray procedure that is used to detect abnormalities in breast tissue.
 At all Abington locations, we use advanced digital mammography.